-Radiobiology and Radiation Protection (4 credits)
+Radiobiology and Radiation Protection (3 credits)

-- 1. Understand the concepts and processes involved in the interaction of radiation with living matter. - 2.
-Understand the principles behind various radiation protection recommendations. - 3.
-Be able to practise radiation protection in hospitals.
+- 1. To explain the radiobiological concepts and processes involved in the interaction of ionizing and non-ionizing radiation with living matter. - 2.
+To identify the principles behind various radiation protection recommendations. - 3.
+To practice radiation protection in hospitals...